Indocyanine green: Selectively over-heating cells (especially cancer)

 ICG absorbs near infra-red, especially light with a wavelength of about 805 nanometers.
 A laser of that wavelength can penetrate tissue.
-That means, dying tissue with injected ICG allows an 800 nm to 810 nm laser to heat or overheat the dyed tissue without harming the surrounding tissue.
+That means, dyeing tissue with injected ICG allows an 800 nm to 810 nm laser to heat or overheat the dyed tissue without harming the surrounding tissue.
 Although overheating is the main mechanism for it to kill cells, a small amount of the laser energy absorbed by the ICG releases free radicals such as singlet oxygen that also damage target cells.

 That works particularly well on cancer tumors, because tumors naturally absorb more ICG than other tissue.
 When ICG is injected near tumors, tumors react to the laser 2.5 times as much as the surrounding tissue does.
 It is also possible to target specific cells by conjugating the ICG to antibodies such as daclizumab (Dac), trastuzumab (Tra), or panitumumab (Pan).

 ICG and laser therapy has been shown to kill human pancreatic cancer cells (MIA PaCa-2, PANC-1, and BxPC-3) in vitro.

 ICG and an infrared laser have also been used the same way to treat acne vulgaris.